avigewirtz/avigewirtz.github.io-/make/makefiles.md

 ```bash
 make
 ```
+This is equivalent to invoking make testintmath.
 If we wanted to build `intmath.o` alone, we'd invoke:

 ```bash
 make intmath.o